ez-it-solutions/laravel-init/README.md

 ## ✨ Features

+### Interactive Setup Wizard
+- **User-Friendly Interface**: Configure your application with an interactive wizard
+- **Feature Selection**: Pick and choose which features to use and configure
+- **Documentation Viewer**: View README and help documentation directly in the console
+- **Configuration Builder**: Generate configuration files for your selected options
+- **Cross-Platform Support**: Works on Windows, macOS, and Linux

+### Application Status
+- **Comprehensive Status Check**: Get a complete overview of your application's status
+- **Configuration Files**: Check for required configuration files
+- **Environment Variables**: Verify environment variables are properly set
+- **Package Detection**: Automatically detect installed Node and Composer packages
+- **System Information**: View PHP, Laravel, Node.js, and server information

 ### Application Initialization
 - **Complete Setup**: Initialize your Laravel application with a single command
 - **System Requirements Check**: Verify your environment meets all requirements